Measurement of the cosmic p+He energy spectrum from 50 GeV to 0.5 PeV with the DAMPE space mission

-\emph{Acknowledgments} - The DAMPE mission was funded by the strategic priority science and technology projects in space science of Chinese Academy of Sciences (CAS).
+The DAMPE \emph{p}+He spectrum is in agreement with other direct-detection experiments, within the systematic uncertainties, and also shows good compatibility with the sum of the individual DAMPE proton and helium spectra (Fig. S8 of the Supplemental Material).
+The DAMPE \emph{p}+He spectrum suggests a second hardening at about 150~TeV, even if the low event statistics do not allow for a firm conclusion.
+Above 30~TeV the spectrum is well fitted with a broken power law, with $E_b$=110~$\pm$~53~TeV and spectral indexes of $\gamma_1$=2.91~$\pm$~0.07 and $\gamma_2$=2.68~$\pm$~0.14, before and after the break, respectively.
+The hypothesis of a single power law, above 30~TeV, with spectral index equal to $\gamma_1$ is disfavored at the level of 1.5$\sigma$.
+An evidence for a spectral hardening at about 166 TeV has been recently reported, after this work was submitted, by the GRAPES-3 ground-based experiment~\cite{PhysRevLett.132.051002}.
+Moreover, hints for the same hardening have been previously given by HAWC (\emph{p}, He, and \emph{p}+He) and ISS-CREAM (\emph{p} only)~\cite{Abeysekara:2021ct, Choi_2022}, and foreseen in~\cite{Yue_2019}.
+The above-described spectral features (i.e., the hardening, the softening and a possible new hardening at about 150~TeV) are clearly visible in the evolution of the spectral index with the energy as shown in Fig.~S10 of the Supplemental Material.\\ \emph{Summary}.
+The \emph{p}+He spectrum was measured from 46~GeV to 0.46~PeV, using 72 months of data from the DAMPE satellite.
+The selection of proton+helium, instead of individual proton and helium contributions, effectively prevents cross-contaminations and allows the use of looser selection cuts thus enlarging the statistics and reaching higher energies.
+The spectrum confirms, with the unprecedented significance of 6.6$\sigma$, the softening feature previously observed in \emph{p} and He individual fluxes.
+Moreover, the extension at higher energies suggests a new spectral hardening at about 150~TeV.
+This result also provides an important link between direct and indirect cosmic-ray measurements.\\ \emph{Acknowledgments}.
+The DAMPE mission was funded by the strategic priority science and technology projects in space science of the Chinese Academy of Sciences (CAS).
 In China, the data analysis was supported by the National Key Research and Development Program of China (No. 2022YFF0503302) and the National Natural Science Foundation of China (Nos.
 12220101003, 11921003, 11903084, 12003076 and 12022503), the CAS Project for Young Scientists in Basic Research (No. YSBR061), the Youth Innovation Promotion Association of CAS, the Young Elite Scientists Sponsorship Program by CAST (No. YESS20220197), and the Program for Innovative Talents and Entrepreneur in Jiangsu.
-In Europe, the activities and data analysis are supported by the Swiss National Science Foundation (SNSF), Switzerland, the National Institute for Nuclear Physics (INFN), Italy, and the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (No. 851103).
+In Europe, the activities and data analysis are supported by the Swiss National Science Foundation (SNSF), Switzerland, the National Institute for Nuclear Physics (INFN), Italy, and the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (No. 851103). \\ {\fnsymbol{footnote}}